yasminedcole-creator/yasmine-portfolio/README.md

-# Yasmine Johnson — IT & Data Portfolio
+# Yasmine Cole — IT Professional Portfolio

 ## About Me
 Recent Information Technology graduate with experience in: